guywaldman/orch/README.md

 >
 > If the project gains traction, this can be compiled as an addon to other languages such as Python or a standalone WebAssembly module.

-There is currently support for text generation with `ollama` (either stream or non-stream).
+There is currently support for text generation with `ollama` (either stream or non-stream) and embedding generation.
 Originally this contained agents and tools as well, but this was removed for now.

+See [/examples](examples) for usage examples.

 ## Roadmap